Not a Zazzler but want to be an

 message_slot_image_alt_text="how much can you save with these coupons?"

 For best results, the image used needs to be 500px wide by 650px tall or thereabouts.
-You can use square images to make it really stand out.
+You can use square images to make them really stand out.

-If you don’t want a slot message displayed in a specific product grid but also don’t want a global slot message there either, just put
+If you never want a slot message displayed in a specific product grid, just put

-New in V3.1: You can now have up to 5 global slot messages, rotating for display according to to a priority you set.
+You can have up to 5 global slot messages, rotating for display according to to a priority you set.
+(If you want, you can inject a Google Ad in place of the global slot messages you’ve got set up – see the next FAQ entry.)

 You set up your global slot messages in your admin settings page for NiftyGridZPro.
-A global slot message will be displayed on each eligible product grid, right across your site and so is great for announcements, seasonal offers and so much more.
+When this feature is switched on, one of them will be displayed on each eligible product grid, right across your site.

 To qualify for a global slot message, a product grid must have a minimum of four products AND not have its own slot message already (i.e. no mention of slot messages in your shortcode for that grid).